-BOONE, N.C. — At least one link in the “cold chain” supply of drugs could be broken thanks to research conducted by faculty at Appalachian State University and the University of North Carolina at Chapel Hill.
+BOONE, N.C. — Thanks to research conducted by faculty at Appalachian State University and the University of North Carolina at Chapel Hill, the delivery of life-saving vaccinations and drugs to remote regions of the world could become more cost-effective, allowing these medications to reach those in need sooner.
 Their study aims to provide a new strategy for the storage and transport of medications and vaccines, one that eliminates the need for refrigeration.

 The project’s research team consists of Dr. Brooke Christian and Dr. Gary Pielak, who received $70,865 in grant funding from the University of North Carolina System Office for their study, titled “Exploiting Tardigrade Stress Resistance to Develop Novel Therapeutic Delivery Strategies.”
 Christian is an assistant professor in the Department of Chemistry of Appalachian’s College of Arts and Sciences, and Pielak is the the Kenan Distinguished Professor of Chemistry, Biochemistry and Biophysics and vice chair of facilities in chemistry in UNC Chapel Hill’s Department of Chemistry.